 Corporations are also more appealing to angel investors and venture capital firms.
 While it’s certainly not impossible for sole proprietors to receive those benefits, a corporation represents a greater investment in and commitment to your company.
 Separate finances can be beneficial here as well because it’s easier to demonstrate your dedication to growing the brand and accomplishing your mission.

 Establish Professional Credibility

 Operating as an incorporated company can affect the image you project to the public.
 Consider the names “Smith Interiors Inc.” versus “Jane Smith, Interior Decorator.”
-Smith Interiors, Inc. sounds bigger and more professional, doesn’t it?
-That’s because when you incorporate your business based on your name alone, no one knows if you have five designers and an uptown office or if it’s just you, your coffee cup, and a sketchpad at your kitchen table.
+Smith Interiors, Inc. sounds bigger and more professional, which can be more important than you might think on the top line of your resume.

-The decision to incorporate your business is ultimately your call!
+Ultimately, the decision to incorporate your business is your call!
 Consider your legal and financial liability, tax situation, financial needs and issues of credibility to help you make this important decision.

 This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.